-Are you a registered member of a reputable trade association, for Celebrants, and do you have Public Liability and Professional Indemnity insurance?
+Are you accredited by Humanists UK or a registered member of a reputable trade association for Celebrants, and do you have Public Liability and Professional Indemnity insurance?

 Why would we want a Celebrant to deliver our ceremony instead of a registrar?